 DEALING IN SECURITIES

-1 The Company has adopted an internal code on securities trading, which provides guidance and internal regulation with regards to dealings in the Company’s securities by its Directors and officers.
+1 The Company has adopted an internal code on securities trading, which provides guidance and internal regulation with regard to dealings in the Company’s securities by its Directors and officers.
 The Company’s internal code is modelled on Rule 1207(19) of the SGX-ST Listing Manual.
 The Company’s internal code prohibits its Directors and officers from dealing in listed securities of the Company while in possession of unpublished, material and price-sensitive information in relation to such securities and during the “closed period”, which is defined as two weeks before the date of announcement of results for each of the first three quarters of the Company’s financial year, and one month before the date of announcement of the full-year financial results.
-Directors and officers are also prohibited from dealing with the Company’s securities on shortterm considerations.
-They are also advised to be mindful of the law on insider trading and ensure that their dealings in securities do not contravene the laws on insider trading under the Securities and Futures Act, and the Companies Act.
+Directors and officers are also prohibited from dealing in the Company’s securities on short-term considerations.
+They are also advised to be mindful of the law on insider trading and ensure that their dealings in securities do not contravene the law on insider trading under the Securities and Futures Act, and the Companies Act.
 The Company issues quarterly reminders to its Directors, relevant officers and employees on the restrictions in dealing in listed securities of the Company as set out above in compliance with Rule 1207(19) of the SGX-ST Listing Manual.

 INTERESTED PERSON TRANSACTIONS

 1 Shareholders have adopted a Shareholders’ Mandate in respect of interested person transactions of the Company.
 The Company has established procedures to ensure that all transactions with interested persons are reported in a timely manner to the ARC, and that the transactions are carried out on normal commercial terms and will not be prejudicial to the interests of the Company and its minority shareholders.
-The Company’s disclosure in respect of interested person transactions for the year is set out on page 100 of the Annual Report.
+The Company’s disclosure in respect of interested person transactions for the year is set out on page 95 of this Annual Report.